complight/presentation_ziyang_chen_ucl_26_nov_2024/slides.md

 layout: default
 ---

-# Next
+# Current project

-- Utilize this imaging system in immersive display systems
+- Utilize this imaging system in immersive display systems (holographic display)
+  - Image quality improvements
+  - Simplify the calibration of the display